 Walls and curtains

-If a stadium has curtains to cover a glass wall, the decision must be made 90 minutes before kickoff, but there is no provision to open or close after that point.
+If a stadium has curtains or shades to cover a glass wall, the decision must be made 90 minutes before kickoff, but there is no provision to open or close after that point.
 If there is sun glare during the game, the curtains must still remain in the pregame position.